-But just listing a few entry level cyber security certifications only tells half of the story.
+But just listing a few entry-level cybersecurity certifications only tells half of the story.
 It doesn’t tell you how to get started, which one to take first, and doesn’t consider the massive amount of time and money it takes to pursue a certification.
-Because of this, I think the more important question is, what is the best cyber security certification PATH for beginners?
+Because of this, I think the more important question is, what is the best cybersecurity certification PATH for beginners?

-The best cyber security certification PATH for beginners
+The best cybersecurity certification PATH for beginners

-CompTIA’s Network+ and Security+ are the first steps on our path to cyber security because they are highly recognized, only take one exam to earn, and do not have a minimum requirement of experience to qualify to sit for the exams.
+CompTIA’s Network+ and Security+ are the first steps on our path to cybersecurity because they are highly recognized, only take one exam to earn, and do not have a minimum requirement of experience to qualify to sit for the exams.
 (To see my comparison of the Network+ and Security+, check out my article here.)

 You are probably wondering why I list two certifications in our first step and why they are listed as an and/or.
 Both the CompTIA Network+ and Security+ are listed because they have a great deal of overlap in content and preparing for one actually helps you prepare for both.
 If you choose to take both, take the Network+ first.

-The Network+ covers basic computer networking concepts, such as routers, switches and protocols, and now has a great deal of network security content as well, such as cyber attacks and systems hardening concepts.
-The Security+ covers basic security concepts, such as cyber attacks and systems hardening, but also touches on network concepts such as routers and switches.
+The Network+ covers basic computer networking concepts, such as routers, switches, and protocols, and now has a great deal of network security content as well, such as cyber-attacks and systems hardening concepts.
+The Security+ covers basic security concepts, such as cyber-attacks and systems hardening, but also touches on network concepts such as routers and switches.
 See the point?
 It’s tough to talk about computer networks without also talking about security in our modern connected world, so there is now a good bit of overlap between the two exams.
 In fact, 20% of the Network+ exam is devoted to security concepts.

 So, what should you do?
 If you already have strong networking knowledge and are pressed for time, you could just jump straight to the CompTIA Security+.
 I’ve had several students do that.
 I believe Security+ is more respected than Network+ and it is a true security certification.
 If you earn the Security+ first, many employers will probably assume you have the networking concepts down too.

-If you are new to the cyber security field completely, going for the Network+ first would be helpful and a good use of time.
+If you are new to the cybersecurity field completely, going for the Network+ first would be helpful and a good use of time.
 It would also provide you with a solid foundation for your future certifications and your career.
 If you’re self studying and not enrolled in a training program, I think you definitely should go for the Network+ first just so you can build that foundational knowledge.

-CompTIA’s CySA+, which stands for Cyber Security Analyst, is a newer certification, and therefore is not as widely known or recognized.
-But it is developed and backed by CompTIA, which as a certification developer is widely recognized and has what probably can be considered the best suite of entry level IT certifications in the world.
-CompTIA places the CySA+ after Security+ on its track and suggests even more experience and knowledge as a prerequisite, so if you did well on the Security+, have continued to build your knowledge, and are becoming really passionate about the cyber security field, then sitting for the CySA+ would be a good idea.
+CompTIA’s CySA+, which stands for Cybersecurity Analyst, is a newer certification and therefore is not as widely known or recognized.
+But it is developed and backed by CompTIA, which as a certification developer is widely recognized and has what probably can be considered the best suite of entry-level IT certifications in the world.
+CompTIA places the CySA+ after Security+ on its track and suggests even more experience and knowledge as a prerequisite, so if you did well on the Security+, have continued to build your knowledge, and are becoming really passionate about the cybersecurity field, then sitting for the CySA+ would be a good idea.

 Which exam or exams you choose to take at this step will really depend on your career goals and if your employer will pay for them.
 If you’ve worked through the three steps as outlined, you should have built up enough experience that working in the field should be a very real option for you, and you know enough about the field now that you can and should do your own due diligence on your certification path from this point on.

 The CompTIA A+ is still relevant, but takes two exams to complete and is aligned to computer technicians, so it matches to lower paid positions.
 I talk about the A+ in detail here.
-It also is not a needed prerequisite for higher level certifications, so it can be bypassed for those pursuing a cyber security career.
+It also is not a needed prerequisite for higher-level certifications, so it can be bypassed for most people that are pursuing a cybersecurity career.